-The budget was just announced and during our bilateral discussions both with the Prime Minister as well as Minister Vandal and I know my colleague, Minister Kusugak, had his bilateral meetings with the housing minister as well, the policy discussions are ongoing as we move forward.
-With the current budget that was just announced, we are very optimistic that we will be able to continue to push and advocate for Nunavut-specific carve-outs during this particular budget that has been identified.
+The budget was just announced and during our bilateral discussions both with the Prime Minister as well as Minister Vandal, and I know my colleague, Minister Kusugak, had his bilateral meetings with the Housing minister as well.
+The policy discussions are ongoing as we move forward.
+With the current budget that was just announced, we are very optimistic that we will be able to continue to push and advocate for Nunavut-specific carveouts during this particular budget that has been identified.

-During our discussions, they did say, in the next few months, that they hope to see specifically engagements with those different groups that have been talked about within the budget, whether it's the north, whether it's the urban indigenous populations that we see.
+During our discussions they did say in the next few months that they hope to see, specifically, engagements with those different groups that have been talked about within the budget, whether it's the north, whether it's the urban indigenous populations that we see.

-With that, I look forward to having that conversation and as soon as the carve-out is identified, I very much look forward to work with my colleague here to ensure that we inform the House as appropriate.
+With that, I look forward to having that conversation and as soon as the carveout is identified.
+I very much look forward to working with my colleague here to ensure that we inform the House as appropriate.
 Thank you, Mr. Speaker.